andras-simonyi/citeproc-org/README.md

 #### Citations

-citeproc-org supports all citation forms implemented by the `wip-cite` development branch of org-mode.
+citeproc-org supports all citation forms implemented by the `wip-cite` development branch of Org.
 Short form citations contain only a single item id prefixed with an `@` character with or without square brackets to indicate parentheses, e.g.,

     In his magnum opus [@doe2018], Doe contradicts the earlier @doe2010.